akerlund/RTL/led/color_hsl_12bit/README.md

-# RLT
+# Color HSL 12-bit

-Working on a module that can control RGB LEDs.
-The goal is no use HSL setting for color, i.e.,
-Hue, Saturation and Light which shall be converted into RGB values for the timers that generates the PWM waveforms.
+This module takes HSL color values, i.e.,Hue, Saturation and Light and outputs the corresponding RGB values which can be used by timers that generates PWM waveforms for RGB LEDs.

 ## Scripts
 Contains a Python script which converts HSL into RGB.